 The cow will continue to produce milk as long as she is milked regardless of whether she is nursed by her calf or milked by a mechanical method.
 The amount of milk a given cow will produce has to do with how frequently she is milked out which causes an increase in production, and how long it has been since she gave birth, a decreasing trend.
 In dairy breeds the cow is dried off annually at 60 days before she is due to birth again.
 In beef breeds, the cow dries off when the calf is sold or removed at about six-months of age.
 In both cases, the cow is bred back usually within three-months of calving.
 It is necessary to dry the cow so that she can again develop colostrum and full scale milk production.
 Many inexperienced people who own a cow or two believe that you need to gradually dry the cow by milking once a day, or every other day.
 This is a bad technique that causes udder problems and mastitis; a cow will be much healthier if she is dried abruptly.

 Since dairy farm calves are only necessary to keep the cattle milk volumes up, historically, the bull calves were more of a pain in the butt than a productive part of the farm.
 The bull calves weren't worth much and in some cases such a burden that they were sometimes simply disposed of immediately upon birth.
 This has changed recently since the the beef shortage as a result of the herd die-offs due to the massive drought that occurred a few years ago in Texas and continues elsewhere.
 Since dairy bulls are also beef, they are now bringing good money providing a secondary income to dairy farmers except that they are usually sold immediately after birth, often even the same day.
-The heifer calves on the otherhand are sent to heifer farms or lots and raised as replacements for the herd and returned to the farm two years later as first calf heifers.
+The heifer calves on the otherhand are sent to heifer farms or lots and raised as replacements for the herd and returned to the farm two years later where they will birth their first calves.

-Beef farmers make their money from their calves, so the bulls are steered immediately at birth and they are raised on their mothers usually for six-months.
+Beef farmers make their money from their calves, so the bulls are steered immediately at birth and they are raised on their mothers usually for six months.
 The heifers are raised to grow the herd or as replacements.
 The steers are sold at auction and moved to feed lots where they are kept in containement and fed grain until their slaughter date about two years later.
 A beef calf brings it's highest rate-per-pound at six-months of age, when it weighs 5-600 lbs.
 The beef steer will be worth $2-5 per pound at the six-month age where at two-three years old it will be worth about $1.50-$2 per pound, but will weigh around 2,500 pounds depending upon the breed.
-A dairy steer of a similar age will weigh around 2,000 pounds.
+A dairy steer of a similar age will weigh around 2,000 pounds or a little less.
 The beef from either raised in similar conditions will be nearly identical.
 The reason for raising on grain is two-fold; marbling of the meat and rate of gain.

 There are many fine breeds of cattle; I just think the Guernsey is better for my own personal reasons.
 There are three famous dairy cattle "Heritage Breeds", all from the Channel Islands.
 Those breeds are the Alderney (now extinct), the Guernsey and the Jersey.
 However over time, as with all other dairy breeds, they have been bred to produce more milk.
 Just as beef breeds have been bred to produce more beef.
 The two remaining Heritage breeds are believed to be more like their ancestors than other breeds of dairy cattle.
 However, all the claims or hype about one breed verses the other means absolutely nothing if it isn't backed up with DNA testing.
 If a farmer hasn't had DNA testing on each and every cow, even they don't know what they are producing regardless of the breed.

 There are indeed subtle differences in natural milk by cattle breed though most people would be hard pressed to tell by taste, however it can be noted visually in the amount of cream that rises to the top of the milk.
 This doesn't hold true with commercial milk.
 Commercial dairies remove all milk fat and only the required amount is put back; the dairies get to keep more for butter that way.
 With commercial Whole Milk that content is precisely 3.25%.
 Of course 2% and 1% are self explanatory.
-The 3.25% milk fat content of commercial whole milk is quite different from the 4.7 percent that our Guernseys produce.
+The 3.25% milk fat content of commercial whole milk is quite different from the 4.7% that our Guernseys produce.
 Anyone can tell the difference between natural milk and commercial milk in a taste test regardless of the breed of cattle the milk came from.

 Just plain BS